-Ridesharing services, like Lyft and Uber, are becoming the fastest growing modes of transportation in the state of Texas and across the United States.
-The services offered by these ridesharing companies are convenient and cost effective but they may not have properly trained drivers on the road.
-The lax hiring requirements for drivers and lack of supervision has led to their drivers being involved in a quite startling number of auto accidents within Fort Worth and Texas.
+Ridesharing services like Lyft and Uber are becoming the fastest growing modes of transportation in the state of Texas and throughout the United States.
+While ridesharing companies offer services that are convenient and cost-effective, many of their drivers may not have the proper training.
+The lax hiring requirements and lack of supervision of these companies have led to their drivers being involved in a startling number of auto accidents within Fort Worth and across Texas.

-It is no wonder that Texas legislature passed new regulations that sought to curb this trend.
-The new legislation came into effect on January 1, 2016.
-It contains several provisions to try and make ridesharing more safe.
-It includes sections requiring drivers to reveal their cellphone use.
-The legislature also now requires ridesharing companies to have one million dollars in their insurance.
+It is no wonder that the Texas Legislature passed new regulations that sought to curb this trend.
+The new legislation came into effect on January 1, 2016, and it contains several provisions to try and make ridesharing more safe, including requiring drivers to reveal their cellphone use and mandating that rideshare companies carry $1 million in coverage on their insurance policies.

-As it is common with any new law or service, the concept of ridesharing and the new ridesharing laws have brought about some confusion among the legal professionals.
-There are quite a few attorneys in Texas who are uninformed with the new concept of ridesharing or how to handle a matter against Lyft or Uber properly.
-Our rideshare injury lawyers in Fort Worth are at the forefront of tracking this case law as it develops.
-If you happen to be involved in an accident while riding as a passenger in a Lyft or Uber vehicle, then call our attorneys for help and a free consultation at 800-863-5312.
+As is common with any new law or service, the concept of ridesharing and the new ridesharing laws have brought about some confusion among legal professionals.
+There are quite a few attorneys in Texas who are uninformed with the new concept of ridesharing and how to handle a matter against Lyft or Uber properly.
+Our Fort Worth rideshare injury lawyers are at the forefront of tracking this case law as it develops.

-In every ridesharing case, the key question always remains to ascertain the driver’s status when the accident occurred.
-It is important to determine whether the driver was either logged in their ridesharing app, looking for a ride, providing a ride to a customer, logged out of their app or “off the clock” at the exact time of the accident.
-Per Texas law, if a driver is available to get ride requests after logging into their ridesharing app, the driver must have an increased insurance liability limit.
+In every ridesharing case, one of the questions to answer is what the driver’s status was when the accident occurred.
+It is important to determine whether the driver was either logged in to their ridesharing app, looking for a ride, providing a ride to a customer, logged out of their app, or off the clock at the exact time of the accident.
+If a driver is available to receive ride requests after logging in to their ridesharing app, the driver must have a minimum insurance liability limit as required by law.

 In this case, the minimum insurance requirements specify coverage in the amount of $50,000 for each individual in the accident.
 It also covers a maximum of $100,000 for all of the bodily injuries or death for every incident and $25,000 for destruction and damage to property.
 These limits are more than the required $30,000 per person and $60,000 per incident that all other Texas drivers must have.

-When the driver is engaged in providing a customer a ride, Texas law stipulates that the ridesharing company and driver ought to provide $1 million minimum to cover for death, property damage, and bodily injury for every accident.
-The large increase could push a ridesharing company and their insurance provider to attempt burying the evidence and claim that their driver was providing a ride when the alleged accident happened.
-If they are successful at this, those involved will only be liable to settle only $50,000 and not the $1 million.
+When the driver is providing a customer a ride, Texas law stipulates that the ridesharing company and driver must provide a minimum of $1 million in insurance to cover for death, property damage, and bodily injury for every accident.
+The large increase could push a ridesharing company and their insurance provider to attempt burying the evidence and to claim that their driver wasn’t providing a ride when the alleged accident happened.
+If they are successful at this, those involved will only be liable to settle just $50,000 and not the $1 million.